-- 1. The Division of Medicaid covers the following disposable incontinence garments: - a) Diapers, - b) Pull-ons, and - c) Underpads. - 2.
-The Division of Medicaid covers up to six (6) units of incontinence garments per day for beneficiaries aged three (3) and above only when certified as medically necessary.
-Prior authorization is required for quantities in excess of the limit. - a) One (1) unit is equal to one (1) diaper or one (1) pull-on or one (1) underpad. - b) The six (6) units can consist of any combination of diapers, pull-ons and/or underpads. - 3.
-A beneficiary must have a diagnosis of incontinence or must meet one (1) of the following criteria due to a documented medical condition in order for the incontinence garments to be considered medically necessary: - a) Inability to utilize regular toilet facilities. - b) Inability to physically turn self or reposition self. - c) Inability to transfer self from bed to chair or wheelchair without assistance. - 4.
-The physician must order all incontinence garments and maintain documentation of the medical necessity and diagnosis of incontinence in the beneficiary's medical record. - 5.
-The durable medical equipment (DME) provider must maintain in the beneficiary's record a current certificate of medical necessity (CMN), signed by the ordering physician and must include: - a) An initial physician's order, - b) The beneficiary's diagnosis along with associated diagnoses and code(s), - c) The anticipated frequency and duration of need, - d) The requested quantity per month,

-- e) A detailed description of the item(s) including the type, size and corresponding Healthcare Common Procedure Coding System (HCPCS) code for each, - f) The ordering physician's signature and date of signature.
+- b) Prior authorization is required for quantities in excess of the specified limit. - 3.
+A beneficiary must have a diagnosis of incontinence or must meet one (1) of the following criteria due to a documented medical condition in order for the incontinence garments and supplies to be considered medically necessary: - a) Inability to utilize regular toilet facilities. - b) Inability to physically turn self or reposition self. - c) Inability to transfer self from bed to chair or wheelchair without assistance. - 4.
+The physician must order all incontinence garments and supplies and maintain documentation of the medical necessity and diagnosis of incontinence in the beneficiary's medical record. - 5.
+The durable medical equipment (DME) provider must maintain in the beneficiary's record a current certificate of medical necessity (CMN), signed by the ordering physician and must include: - a) An initial physician's order, - b) The beneficiary's diagnosis along with associated diagnoses and code(s), - c) The anticipated frequency and duration of need, - d) The requested quantity per month, - e) A detailed description of the item(s) including the type, size and corresponding Healthcare Common Procedure Coding System (HCPCS) code for each, - f) The ordering physician's signature and date of signature.
 Signature stamps, date stamps, or the signature of anyone other than the ordering physician is not acceptable. - 6.
-The DME provider must have a current physician's order and CMN to initiate or continue the provision of incontinence garments to a beneficiary. - a) The CMN must be renewed every six (6) months. - b) For those cases where there is documentation justifying the need for incontinence garments for beneficiaries whose medical condition is chronic, recertification is only required every twelve (12) months. - 7.
-The DME provider must maintain documentation of proof of delivery of incontinence garments including: - a) Beneficiary's name, - b) Date of delivery which must be the date the beneficiary received the item; including the dates of service the delivered quantity is expected to last, - c) Delivery address, - d) Detailed description of incontinence garments delivered, - e) Quantity delivered, and - f) The signature of the beneficiary, caregiver, or family member who received the supplies. - 1) During a national or statewide emergency, a signature is not required. - 2) During a national or statewide emergency, the provider must document the emergency and confirmation of delivery by an alternate means including, but not limited to: - (a) Telephone, - (b) Text message, or - (c) Other electronic communication. - 8.
-DME providers:
+The DME provider must have a current physician's order and CMN to initiate or continue the provision of incontinence garments and supplies to a beneficiary. - a) The CMN must be renewed every six (6) months. - b) For those cases where there is documentation justifying the need for incontinence garments and supplies for beneficiaries whose medical condition is chronic, recertification is only required every twelve (12) months. - 7.
+The DME provider must maintain documentation of proof of delivery of incontinence garments and supplies including:

-- a) Are allowed to deliver incontinence garments in quantities expected to last no more than a one (1) month's supply. - b) Are not allowed to dispense items to a beneficiary who already has at least a one (1) month's supply on hand. - c) Must make contact, either orally or in writing, with each beneficiary and/or their legal representative or guardian to confirm the current need before delivering additional incontinence garments. - d) Must keep documentation of the monthly contact on file. - 9.
+- a) Beneficiary's name, - b) Date of delivery which must be the date the beneficiary received the item; including the dates of service the delivered quantity is expected to last, - c) Delivery address, - d) Detailed description of incontinence garments delivered, - e) Quantity delivered, and - f) The signature of the beneficiary, caregiver, or family member who received the supplies. - 1) During a national or statewide emergency, a signature is not required. - 2) During a national or statewide emergency, the provider must document the emergency and confirmation of delivery by an alternate means including, but not limited to: - (a) Telephone, - (b) Text message, or - (c) Other electronic communication. - 8.
+DME providers: - a) Are allowed to deliver incontinence garments and supplies in quantities expected to last no more than one (1) month. - b) Are not allowed to dispense items to a beneficiary who already has at least a one (1) month's supply on hand. - c) Must make contact, either orally or in writing, with each beneficiary and/or their legal representative or guardian to confirm the current need before delivering additional incontinence garments or supplies. - d) Must keep documentation of the monthly contact on file. - 9.
 DME providers must supply size, waist, and weight appropriate incontinence garments based on the beneficiary's current measurements. - 10.
-The DME provider must submit a new CMN form signed and dated by the ordering physician detailing changes and medical necessity to the Division of Medicaid or designee if DME provider needs to amend the initial order for incontinence garments being delivered due to a change in the beneficiary's size or underlying medical condition. - 11.
-DME providers must maintain documentation of measurements and medical conditions in the beneficiary's record which supports reimbursement for the specific size of incontinence garments.
+The DME provider must submit a new CMN form signed and dated by the ordering physician detailing changes and medical necessity to the Division of Medicaid or designee if DME provider needs to amend the initial order for incontinence garments being delivered due to a change in the beneficiary's size or underlying medical condition.

+11. DME providers must maintain documentation of measurements and medical conditions in the beneficiary's record which supports reimbursement for the specific size of incontinence garments.